 You have the right to receive an accounting (which means a detailed listing) of disclosures that we have made for the previous six (6) years.
 If you would like to receive an accounting, you may send us a letter requesting an accounting, fill out an Accounting Request Form, or contact our Privacy Officer.
-Accounting Request Forms are available from our Privacy Officer,
+Accounting Request Forms are available from our Privacy Officer.

 The accounting will not include several types of disclosures, including disclosures for treatment, payment or health care operations.
-It will also not include disclosures made prior to April 14, 2003.